mts-ml/mern/README.md

 > ⚠️ The access token expiration is intentionally set to **30 seconds** to clearly demonstrate how the automatic token renewal process works.
 In production, it is recommended to use longer expiration times (e.g., 5, 10, or 15 minutes) depending on the system requirements.

+## 📝 License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.